What is third-party reproduction?

 • Single parents by choice

-• Individuals who are unable to produce sperm
+• People who unable to produce sperm

-• Individuals who are unable to carry a pregnancy
+• People who cannot carry a pregnancy

 What are the steps involved?